HeidiBolivar/about-me/README.md

 That conversation propelled me forward.
 I realized the best way to understand this potential was to dive in and **build things myself**.
 My journey started where many interactions do – focusing on people.
 In customer-facing roles, I learned the art of clear communication and the satisfaction of not just meeting, but **exceeding expectations**, often finding ways to make interactions **smoother and more efficient** for everyone involved.
 This foundation in understanding user needs felt essential as I pivoted towards the technical side.

 My curiosity naturally led me to explore the infrastructure that makes modern tech possible, especially the cloud.
 I started experimenting, building, and occasionally breaking things (the best way to learn, right? 😉) within **Microsoft Azure**.
-If you peek at my [**GitHub Profile**](https://github.com/HeidiBolivar) <!-- Replace with your actual GitHub profile link -->, you'll see some of these explorations:
+If you peek at my [**GitHub Profile**](https://github.com/HeidiBolivar), you'll see some of these explorations:

 *   **Bringing Order to Support:** I set up a functional **Help Desk system (osTicket)** on Azure VMs, configuring the web server (IIS) and database connections – a practical exercise in creating tools that help teams manage requests effectively. 🎫
 *   **Demystifying Active Directory:** I built out a simulated on-premises **Active Directory** environment within Azure, getting my hands dirty with user accounts, group policies, and the fundamentals of enterprise identity management. 📁👤